 If you would like to save regularly then there are two ways to do this:

 You can cancel your standing order at any time by contacting your bank or building society.

-Remember you can save up to £5,760 in the tax year 2013/14.
+Remember you can save up to £5,940 from 6 April and up to £15,000 from 1 July in the 2014/15 tax year.
 Please make sure that your standing order deposits will not exceed the limit (allowing for any other deposits as well).

 To set up your standing order online you will need the following account information: